qnope/Little-Type-Library/README.md

 }
 ```
 ### filter_iterator
-If you want to filter with lazy initialization your vector, you can do it with this iterator :
+If you want to filter your vector with lazy initialization, you can do it with this iterator:
 ```cpp
 auto superiorThan8 = ltl::filter([](auto n){return n > 8;});
 // will write only values superior than 8